jochster/web-hugo-academic/content/post/the-1st-iloc-workshop-of-33rd-ieee-intelligent-vehicles-symposium/index.md

 # Background

-The first workshop of iLoc: High-integrity Localization for Automated Vehicles at IEEE IV 2022 On June 5, 2022, our RTG held the first workshop of iLoc: High-integrity Localization for Automated Vehicles at the 33rd IEEE Intelligent Vehicles Symposium (IV), one of the most influential international conferences for intelligent vehicles and autonomous driving in Aachen, Germany.
+The first workshop of iLoc: High-integrity Localization for Automated Vehicles at IEEE IV 2022 On June 5, 2022, our RTG held the first workshop of ***iLoc: High-integrity Localization for Automated Vehicles*** at [the 33rd IEEE Intelligent Vehicles Symposium (IV)](https://iv2022.com), one of the most influential international conferences for intelligent vehicles and autonomous driving in Aachen, Germany.
 7 i.c.sens members took part in the organization committee and co-chaired the sessions.

-Details can be found [here](https://sites.google.com/view/iloc-2022/).
+The official website of iLoc can be found [here](https://sites.google.com/view/iloc-2022/).

-I was honored to co-chair the afternoon sessions 'Integrity Concepts for IV' and 'Concepts and Algorithms', and additionally present my recent research "Deterministic approaches for bounding GNSS uncertainty: A comparative analysis" in the morning session 'Integrity for GNSS and Integrated Sensors'.
+I was honored to co-chair the afternoon sessions 'Integrity Concepts for IV' and 'Concepts and Algorithms', and additionally present my recent research "*Deterministic approaches for bounding GNSS uncertainty: A comparative analysis*" in the morning session 'Integrity for GNSS and Integrated Sensors'.

 The introduction to the talk can be found [here](https://sujingyao.netlify.app/talk/talk-at-iloc-workshop-of-ieee-iv-2022/).

 # Introduction and Gallery

 Continuously and reliably estimating a vehicle's position in varying driving environments is essential for autonomous driving and safe operation.
 However, different from the aviation domain, dynamic and complex traffic environments make high-integrity localization very challenging in the vehicular domain.
-In the 1st iLoc workshop, we want to identify potential solutions to remedy the problems, including but not limited to: uncertainties in both environmental perception and vehicle localization, vision-based deep learning models for integrity monitoring, and the development of standardization of integrity localization for automated vehicles.
+In the 1st iLoc workshop, we want to identify potential solutions to remedy the problems, including but not limited to:

+* uncertainties in both environmental perception and vehicle localization,
+* vision-based deep learning models for integrity monitoring,
+* the development of standardization of integrity localization for automated vehicles.

 Scientists and experts from both academia and industry gave a wide range of keynote presentations at the workshop.
 Our guest speakers include: